Scottish COVID-19 inquiry impact hearing|Health and social care|22 March 2024 (morning session)

 Further lockdown harms

-Particularly upon dementia patients.
+Particularly serious upon dementia patients.

 ‘‘In addition to the restriction of visitors, for large periods during the pandemic care homes were prohibited from using their communal space to enable residents to socialise or engage in activities together.
 Care homes in normal times are vibrant normal busy locations, however, they became empty shells with no one congregating and chatting.
 This had a negative impact on residents' wellbeing especially those who were living with dementia and for whom the routine of normal activity was so fundamental.’’